josh-silvas/dmux/docs/contributing.md

 | `make build`    | Rebuild the development container.
 If dependencies change. |

 ## Release a New Build
-The `version` plugin in NBot will periodically make a call-out to Artifactory to determine if a newer release has been published.
+The `version` plugin in DMux will periodically make a call-out to Artifactory to determine if a newer release has been published.
 If so, the users will get a notification to upgrade with the upgrade steps, depending on their architecture.

-To draft a new NBot release, you only need to publish the release on Github and Artifactory, and the users will update at their leisure.
+To draft a new DMux release, you only need to publish the release on Github and Artifactory, and the users will update at their leisure.

 ### Pre-Reqs for Releasing a New Build